enchobelezirev/team-schedule-app-copy/README.md

 **GET** - Get the team schedule by genereting shifts for all employees for a week or a month.

-**UPDATE** *[Not implemented]* - This request is a feaute, but it's purpose will be the following: To be able to offer а new schedule if an employee wants to move his shift
+**UPDATE** *[Not implemented]* - This request is a feature, but it's purpose will be the following: To be able to offer а new schedule if an employee wants to move his shift

 ### 3 API Mapper
 The responsibility of this module is to map the incoming request that are in JSON format to our data models.